DavidJamesAdam/RED-Retro-Entertainment-Device-/How-To.md

 Here are various, quick and dirty walkthroughs of various things I used to work on RED, with various links associated with each topic.
 If you come across issues, please google it, there is a very strong likelyhood that others have come across the same problem.
+If you've done enough googling around, I'd be more than happy to help to the best of my ability.
 These steps are very specific to my computer and on Windows, so there's a chance you might need to approach certain steps a bit differently based on your OS and local machine.

 Connecting to Raspberry Pi remotely.
 (Windows)
 1. Make sure RaspberryPi is on